GnikDroy/projections.nvim/README.md

 #### Workspace

 A workspace is a directory that contains projects as their children.
 That's it.
-Grandchildrens are not considered projects.
+Grandchildren are not considered projects.

 > In the figure above, `W` is a workspace